cafeduke/cafeduke.github.io/_posts/bigdata/2018-06-21-hadoop-ecosystem.md

 - Ambari
 - CLI
 - HTTP / HDFS Proxies
 - Java Interface
 - NFS (Network File System  $$-$$ Mounting a remote file system on a server) Gateway.
 After mouting HDFS will just look like another directory structure on the current computer.

 # Apache Spark

 Apache Spark gives flexibility to write Java/Scala/Python code to perform complex transformation and analysis of data.

 ## What sets Spark apart

 - Scalable
 - Fast - A memory based solution (as opposed to disk based).
 Tries to maintain as much as possible in RAM.
+- Spark/Tez use **directed acyclic graphs** and outperform MapReduce.
 - Libraries that are built on top of Spark that enables the following
   - Machine learning
   - Data mining